Updated on August 8, 2022

 Stan Lee: a timeline

-We’ve put together a short list of key events in Stan Lee’s life, together with the milestones of some of his iconic creations:
+We’ve put together a short list of key events in Stan Lee’s life, alongside the milestones of some of his iconic creations:

 - December 28, 1922: Stan Lee is born